konigio/konigio.github.io/docs/Existential_Quantification.md

 Those statements are equivalent to the following statements in English:

 > There exists some entity that is a contact point of Alice, and
-> it is the contact point for her at work.
+> this entity is the contact point for her at work.

 In predicate calculus, one would write: